Dec 09, 2:16 PM |

-Altamar cohost Peter Schechter has published a new commentary in Forbes discussing the current obsession with the Robert Mueller investigation, and how the current trend toward conspiracy thinking is a very poor lens through which to craft a successful Russia policy.
+Altamar cohost Peter Schechter has published a new commentary in Forbes discussing the current obsession with the Robert Mueller investigation, and how the current trend toward conspiracy thinking and strategic communications is a very poor lens through which to craft a successful Russia policy.
 Excerpt below:

 The recent reports alleging that Trump’s former national security advisor Michael Flynn had promised to “rip up” sanctions against Russia as a form of quid pro quo to Moscow raise very serious questions which cannot simply be dismissed as “fake news.”